-- (4) The total amount of Wages under paragraph (1) shall not include Special Wages which are paid periodically for a period exceeding 3 months and Wages which are paid in a form other than currency and which are not within a certain scope. - (5) In the event that Wage is paid in a form other than currency, necessary matters relating to the scope of such Wage to be included in the total amount of Wages under paragraph (1) and the method for calculating such Wage shall be set forth by Ordinance of the Ministry of Health, Labour and Welfare. - (6) For a Worker who has been employed for less than 3 months, the period under paragraph (1) shall be the period of his or her employment. - (7) The average Wage for a day laborer shall be fixed by the Minister of Health, Labour and Welfare according to the kind of Business or occupation in which such day laborer is engaged. - (8) In the event that the average Wage cannot be calculated in accordance with paragraphs (1) through (6), the average Wage will be determined in the manner set forth by the Minister of Health, Labour and Welfare.
+- (4) The total amount of wages under paragraph (1) shall not include extraordinary wages, wages which are paid periodically for a period exceeding 3 months and wages which are paid in anything other than currency and which are not within a fixed scope. - (5) In the event that a wage is paid in anything other than currency, necessary matters relating to the scope of such wage to be included in the total amount of wages under paragraph (1) and the method for calculating such wage shall be set forth by Ordinance of the Ministry of Health, Labour and Welfare. - (6) For a worker who has been employed for less than 3 months, the period under paragraph (1) shall be the period of his or her employment. - (7) The average wage for a day laborer shall be fixed by the Minister of Health, Labour and Welfare according to the kind of enterprise or occupation in which such day laborer is engaged. - (8) In the event that the average wage cannot be calculated in accordance with paragraphs (1) through (6), the average wage will be determined in the manner set forth by the Minister of Health, Labour and Welfare.

-Chapter II Labor Contracts
+Chapter II LABOR CONTRACT

-(Contracts Violating This Act)
+(Contract Violating This Act)

-Article 13 Labor contracts which provide for working conditions which do not meet the standards of this Act are invalid with respect to such portion.
-In such cases, the portions which have become invalid shall be governed by the standards set forth in this Act.
-(Contract Period)
+Article 13 A labor contract which provides for working conditions which do not meet the standards of this Act shall be invalid with respect to such portions.
+In such a case the portions which have become invalid shall be governed by the standards set forth in this Act.
+(Period of Contract, etc.)

-- Article 14 (1) Labor contracts, excluding those without a fixed-term labor contract, and excepting those which determine that the contract period shall be that necessary for completion of a specific project, shall not be concluded for a period exceeding 3 years (or 5 years with respect to labor contracts that fall under any of the following items): - (i) Labor contracts concluded with Workers who have expert knowledge, skills or experience (hereinafter referred to as "Expert Knowledge, etc." in this item), with said Expert Knowledge, etc., being of an advanced level and coming under the standards prescribed by the Minister of Health, Labour and Welfare (limited to Workers who are appointed to work activities requiring the prescribed advanced level of Expert Knowledge, etc.). - (ii) Labor contracts concluded with Workers aged 60 years or older (excluding labor contracts stipulated in the preceding item). - (2) The Minister of Health, Labour and Welfare may, in order to preemptively prevent disputes arising between Workers and Employers at the time of conclusion and the time of expiry of labor contracts which are of a specified duration, prescribe standards in relation to matters in connection with notice to be provided by Employers relating to the expiry of the term of the labor contracts and other necessary matters. - (3) The relevant government agency may, in relation to the standards set forth in the preceding paragraph, give necessary advice and guidance to Employers concluding labor contracts which are of a specified duration.
+- Article 14 (1) Labor contracts, excluding those without a definite period, and excepting those providing that the period shall be the period necessary for completion of a specified project, shall not be concluded for a period exceeding 3 years (or 5 years with respect to labor contracts that fall under any of the following items). - (i) Labor contracts concluded with workers who have expert knowledge, skills or experience (hereinafter referred to as "expert knowledge, etc." in this item), that expert knowledge, etc., being of an advanced level and coming under the standards prescribed by the Minister of Health, Labour and Welfare (limited to those workers who are appointed to work activities requiring the prescribed advanced level of expert knowledge, etc.). - (ii) Labor contracts concluded with workers aged 60 years or older (excluding labor contracts stipulated in the preceding item). - (2) The Minister of Health, Labour and Welfare may, in order to preemptively prevent disputes arising between workers and employers at the time of conclusion and the time of expiry of labor contracts which are of prescribed duration, prescribe standards in relation to the matters in connection with notice to be taken by employers relating to the expiry of the term of the labor contracts and other necessary matters. - (3) The relevant government agency may, in relation to the standards set forth in the preceding paragraph, give necessary advice and guidance to employers concluding labor contracts which are of prescribed duration.